 Zorin OS was started by two teenagers based in Ireland.
 You may read their story here.

-A lot of our readers seem to be liking it (and sticking with it) as you can judge by the comments below.
-If you’re curious about it, you should also check out our Pop!_OS 20.04 review.
+If you’re curious about its LTS release, you should also check out our Pop!_OS 20.04 review.

 Deepin and other flavors of Ubuntu (like Kubuntu, Xubuntu) could also be some preferred choices for beginners.
 You can take a look at them if you want to explore more options.